tara-m-harwood/elixa-newpal-fe/README.md

 * Addition of an autosearch feature where Elixa will present the user with Google searches based on combinations of keywords
 * An SMS interface
 * An official Slackbot integration
-* A significant refactor of the 2005 JS by Landsteiner -- updating the code into modern frameworks and practices.
+* A significant refactor of the code

 ## Contact